History and Modern Languages

 If you are applying to study a language at Cambridge which you are studying for A level or equivalent, the second piece of work should be written in that language.
 If you are applying to study a language from scratch (ab initio), the second piece of work should be in any other foreign language you are currently studying, or in English if you are not studying any languages at present.

-Those invited to interview will have three interviews - one general interview and two academic interviews with Teaching Fellows in History and Modern Languages.
+Those invited to interview will have two academic interviews of about 20-30 minutes each - one with Teaching Fellows in History and one with Teaching Fellows in Modern Languages.